Formal Foundations for Controlled Stochastic Activity Networks: Probabilistic Models

 To lift this to controlled probabilistic Büchi automata (CPBAs), we construct \( U_\omega = (Q, A, C, P, Q_0, F) \) with \( C = \{ c_0 \} \) and \( P(q,a,c_0,q') = \delta(q,a,q') \).
 A trivial policy \( \pi \) that always selects \( c_0 \) ensures that \( U_\omega \) under \( \pi \) has the same accepting behavior as \( A \).

 Hence,

-Since the latter problem is undecidable for PBAs under positive semantics, the emptiness problem for CPBAs is also undecidable.
-The result continues to hold for deterministic history-dependent policies and fixed thresholds. \end{proof} \begin{remark}[Positive vs.\ Almost-Sure Semantics] The undecidability of the emptiness problem stated above holds for \emph{positive semantics}, where a word is accepted if its acceptance probability is strictly greater than a threshold $\theta$.
+Since the latter problem is undecidable for PBAs, the emptiness problem for CPBAs is also undecidable.
+The result continues to hold for history-dependent policies and fixed thresholds. \end{proof} \begin{remark}[Positive vs.\ Almost-Sure Semantics] The undecidability of the emptiness problem stated above holds for \emph{positive semantics}, where a word is accepted if its acceptance probability is strictly greater than zero.
 In contrast, under \emph{almost-sure semantics}, where acceptance requires probability $1$, several decision problems become decidable for important subclasses of probabilistic automata~\cite{baier2012probabilistic,courcoubetis1995complexity}.
-This sharp contrast highlights the subtle role of cutpoints in probabilistic verification. \end{remark} These results highlight the sharp contrast between deterministic and probabilistic settings: while emptiness is tractable for regular and pushdown systems, the introduction of probabilistic thresholds leads quickly to undecidability.
+This sharp contrast highlights the subtle role of cutpoints in probabilistic verification. \end{remark} These results also highlight the sharp contrast between deterministic and probabilistic settings: while emptiness is tractable for regular and pushdown systems, the introduction of probabilistic thresholds leads quickly to undecidability.

 To analyze decision-making in controlled probabilistic systems, it is essential to extend the structural semantics of controlled probabilistic automata with quantitative measures.
 The reward model introduced below provides such a foundation by associating costs or benefits with both control decisions and activity completions.
-This framework allows us to formalize performance and optimality criteria, preparing the ground for policy synthesis and complexity analyses in the discrete-time and continuous-time settings explored later in this section.
+This framework allows us to formalize performance and optimality criteria, preparing the ground for policy synthesis and complexity analyses in the discrete-time and continuous-time settings explored later in this paper.